Economic and Political Overview

 Main Political Parties

-Rwanda is a one-party dominant state with the RPF (Rwandan Patriotic Front – a Tutsi nationalist and populist party which overthrew the Hutu-led government in Rwanda) in power.
-Opposition parties are allowed, but are widely considered to have no real chance of gaining power.
-Some of the other important political parties are:
+Rwanda is a one-party dominant state, with the Rwandan Patriotic Front (RPF) in power.
+The RPF, a Tutsi nationalist and populist party, overthrew the Hutu-led government in 1994.
+While opposition parties are allowed, they are generally considered to have limited influence and no real chance of gaining power.
+Some of the other notable political parties in Rwanda include:

 Type of State